keisuke-nakata/myrl/README.md

 # myrl
-reinforcement learning altorithm implementations
+reinforcement learning algorithm implementations

-# installation
+# Installation
 - I tested this script on Ubuntu 16 (with NVIDIA Tesla K80) on the Google Cloud Platform.
 - `pyenv` ([pyenv/pyenv-installer: This tool is used to install `pyenv` and friends.](https://github.com/pyenv/pyenv-installer#github-way-recommended "pyenv/pyenv-installer: This tool is used to install `pyenv` and friends.")) is strongly recommended for building a python environment.
 - atari-py requires `cmake`, `zlib`, etc. Install them first (`apt-get install make cmake zlib1g-dev g++`).
-- for async-dqns, install Redis (see https://redis.io/download#installation).

 ## GPU support
 see: [Installation Guide — CuPy 4.3.0 documentation](http://docs-cupy.chainer.org/en/stable/install.html "Installation Guide — CuPy 4.3.0 documentation")